Alzheimer’s disease is a form of dementia that affects millions of people age 60 and older.

 Scientific studies have found different ways to enhance memory and possibly prevent the develop of Alzheimer’s disease.

 So what can be done to prevent this incurable disease?
-Here are 8 healthy habits to incorporate in your life today to prevent Alzheimer’s in the future!
+Here are 8 healthy habits to incorporate in your life today for preventing Alzheimer’s disease in the future!

 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you click on them to make a purchase I will earn a commission.
 Keep in mind that I link these companies and their products because of their quality and not because of the commission I receive from your purchases.
 The decision is yours, and whether or not you decide to buy something is completely up to you.